Daniel-Sameh/Hospital-Management-System/README.md

 # Hospital-Management-System
-Hospital Management System using Microsoft SQL Server for Database and C# for the GUI Windows Form Application
 ## Overview
 This Hospital Management System is a desktop application built using C# WinForms with Microsoft SQL Server as the database backend.
 It is designed to manage the operations of a hospital, including user management, patient management, appointment scheduling, and medical history tracking.
 The system ensures that administrative tasks are handled efficiently, providing a seamless experience for admins, doctors, nurses, and patients.
 ## Features